About the Law Enforcement & Criminal Justice Advisory Council

 Members of the Advisory Council participate in advocacy in any way that works for them and their organization.
 Some members have acted as spokespeople to the media on voting rights restoration, testified at hearings, signed on to public statements and opinion pieces endorsing legislation that would restore voting rights, and have encouraged their professional associations to pass resolutions in favor of voting rights restoration.
 There are no required meetings or obligations associated with serving on the Advisory Council.

 Carl Wicklund, former Executive Director of the American Probation and Parole Association (APPA)

 Chase Riveland, former Secretary at the Washington state Department of Corrections, former Executive Director at the Colorado Department of Corrections.

 Jorge Montes, former Chair of the Illinois Review Board

-Ron Hampton, Chair, National Black Police Association
+Ron Hampton, former Chair, National Black Police Association

 Jiles H. Ship, former President, National Organization of Black Law Enforcement Executives

 Justin Jones, former Director of the Oklahoma Department of Corrections